vecnavium-pm-pl/FloatingTextCreator/README.md

 [![Discord](https://img.shields.io/discord/837701868649709568.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/jWFB56RqUN)

 ## FloatingTextCreator
-This FloatingTextCreator plugin is completely different from the ones you see on Poggit while that much easier.
+This FloatingTextCreator plugin is completely different from the ones you see on Poggit while that much easier and constantly in active development.
 (This idea was taken from VecnaLeaderboards)